Fuscosucof/AlzheimerMRI-Image-Classification/README.md

 Disclaimer: So I'm actually a highschooler grade 12 who is learning ML, LLM, AI by trial and error This might look like a bad code since I've zero experience literally.
-I followed isntruction and modified some code from hugging face docs, and some help of github copilot to understand some process and know how to train this model.
+I followed instruction and modified some code from hugging face docs, and some help of github copilot to understand some process and know how to train this model.

-Please tell me if what part of the process could change and why would it raise an issues or it could be improved!!!

 Dataset
 Source: Falah/Alzheimer_MRI # Alzheimer's MRI Image Classification Using ResNet-50